Our award-winning college offers fifteen certified courses delivered by industry professionals

 My cats, friends, family and food.

-What activities do you do outside of school?
+What activities did you do outside of school?

-I normally spend time at home playing with my dog, gardening, cooking and sometimes we go on road trips to national parks.
+I normally spent time at home playing with my dog, gardening, cooking and sometimes we went on road trips to national parks.

 Why did you choose to study in Darwin?